rrmack2/rrmack2.github.io/_projects/Jekyl_Webpage.md

 ---
-name: Facebook Ego Network Analysis
+name: Building Inventory Analysis
 tools: [Python, Altair, Vega-Lite]
-image: assets/pngs/facebook_network.png
+image: assets/pngs/buildings_chart.png  # <- if you have a screenshot
-description: An interactive data visualization project exploring Facebook friendships using Altair and Vega-Lite.
+description: A data visualization project using building inventory data from the University of Illinois system.
 custom_js:
   - vega.min
   - vega-lite.min